italoosorio/SilkBuilder-Doc/Development/02-sample-database.md

 # Sample Database

-The sample applications included on this documentation use the tables *Person* and *Category*.
+The sample applications on this documentation required the use of the tables *Person* and *Category*.

 The table structure below is configured for the MSQL database server data types.
 You can modify these to other databases data types.